ropensci-archive/roweb2/content/technotes/2020-05-07-code-highlighting/index.md

 In this post we've explained some concepts around code highlighting: both client-side and server-side syntax highlighting; and line highlighting with Chroma.
 Being able to properly decorate code might make your content more attractive to your readers, or motivate you to write more documentation, which is great.
-Now, how much time fiddling with code appearance is probably a question of taste.
+Now, how much time to fiddle with code appearance is probably a question of taste.

 [^netlify]: Our website is deployed via Netlify.
-[^strike]: [Support for striking text, with `~~blablabla~~` is also quite new in Hugo](https://gohugo.io/news/0.60.0-relnotes/), thanks to its new Markdown renderer Goldmark!
+[^strike]: [Support for striking text, with `~~blablabla~~` is also quite new in Hugo](https://gohugo.io/news/0.60.0-relnotes/), thanks to its new Markdown handler Goldmark!
 [^css]: Translating CSS classes from what highlight.js does to what Chroma needs was not easy for me, but I'm a CSS n00b.
 [^fences]: There is also a [highlight shortcode](https://gohugo.io/content-management/syntax-highlighting/#example-highlight-shortcode) which to me is less natural to use in R Markdown or in Markdown as someone used to Markdown.
 [^rss]: In this case colors are also hard-coded in RSS feeds which means the posts will look better in feed readers... and maybe even on R-Bloggers?